datajango/dev-docker-seed/README.md

 by Anthony Leotta (the datajango)

 This demo keeps growing, it started as a simple idea: "How can you create Node.Js back-ends using Typescript?"
 The answer is: NestJS.
 Along the way, I realized that the preferred way to develop back-ends is to do it locally on whatever your OS of choice is.
-I running at the time of this writting a mess of OSes including : MacOS Mojava 10.14.2, Windows 10 Pro, Linux Ubuntu 16.04, 17.10 and 18.04.
+I running at the time of this writing a mess of OSes including : MacOS Mojava 10.14.2, Windows 10 Pro, Linux Ubuntu 16.04, 17.10 and 18.04.
 I need a way to develop equally as well on all my platforms.

 My "must have" features are: